sc-ventures/cloudbreak-documentation/docs/trouble-export-logs.md

     <pre>cbd export-logs my-bundle-name</pre>

-    The command collects all cloubdreak logs, configurations, firewall and ip tables configurations, os type and open ports.
+    The command collects all Cloudbreak logs, configurations, firewall and ip tables configurations, os type and open ports.
 After collection, all data is automatically anonymized and compressed into a tar.gz archive.
-During the process temporary folders zre created and then removed.
+During the process temporary folders are created and then removed.
 After the process finished, user can find the archive at the location where they issued the command.

 4. Copy the bundle onto your machine, for example by using scp.